vishakha-ramani/inferno-autoscaler/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+See the [llm-d Contributing Guide](https://github.com/llm-d-incubation/llm-d/blob/main/CONTRIBUTING.md) for guidelines.

 Join the llm-d autoscaling community meetings to get involved.